 Mr Robert Slaviero

-Robert Slaviero is the Managing Director of Analog Devices Australia Pty Ltd, which specialises in the development of embedded Digital Signal Processing (DSP) software.
-He is also the Licensing Director for Analog Devices Inc, a multinational organisation with headquarters in Boston, with 15,000 staff and a turn-over of $5B.
-Robert has over 30 years of experience in the design and management of electronics, communications, computer and software projects.
+Robert Slaviero is the Managing Director of Analog Devices Australia Pty Ltd, which specialises in the development of embedded and Digital Signal Processing (DSP) software.
+He is also the Licensing Director for Analog Devices Inc, a multinational organisation with headquarters in Boston, with 15,000 staff and a turn-over of $6B.
+Robert has almost 40 years of experience in the design and management of electronics, communications, computer and software projects.
 He has academic qualifications in engineering, business and law.
 Robert has worked on the development of numerous commercial products including telecommunications and multimedia products, data communications test equipment, modems, multiplexers, medical, security and avionics equipment.
 Previous positions include General Manager, Engineering R&D Manager, Software/Hardware R&D Engineer and Senior Design Engineer.
 Robert has a Bachelor of Engineering Degree in Electronics Engineering and a Post Graduate Diploma in Digital Computer Engineering, both from RMIT University.
 He also has a Post Graduate Diploma in Management Systems as well as a Master of Business in Information Technology, both from Swinburne University.
 Robert also has a Post Graduate Diploma in Intellectual Property Law from Monash University.